ancapinty88/OpenCartProject/README.md

 - GUI testing
 - API testing

-The below user story was created in Jira and describes functional specifications of the Catalog - Products Screenshots din Jira cu user story-ul
+The below user story was created in Jira and describes functional specifications of the Catalog - Products.
+Screenshots din Jira cu user story-ul

 #### 1.3 Functionalities and tests out of scope
 - Non-functional testing like stress, performance, integrations of the dependents module with other modules, compatibility testing with multiple browsers is beyond scope of this project.